 Experiment months before the event, so that you are confident you will like the results.
 Grow samples and try out decorative trims.

 Have alternate plans.
-(I had 3 options - basil, thyme and tree seedlings - so that if one type failed, I had back-ups).
+(I had 3 options - basil, thyme and tree seedlings - so if one failed, I had back-ups).
 Grow more than you will need.
-Some will die or just not thrive.
+Some will not flourish.